clo4/clo4/README.md

 <sup>(* = it has no competition, but I think it's great)</sup>

-There's also a couple of *old* projects on PyPI that I won't link to, but the total downloads are something like 40,000 😬
+There's also a couple of *old* projects on PyPI that I won't link to, but the total downloads are nearly 80,000 😬